Dual Goal Representations: Preliminaries

-In an Ex-BCMP, we define a goal-conditioned reward function as $r^\ell(s, g) = \mathbb{I}(p^\ell(s) = p^\ell(g))$.
+In a BCMP, we define a goal-conditioned reward function as $r^\ell(s, g) = \mathbb{I}(p^\ell(s) = p^\ell(g))$.
 Note that this only depends on the latent states.
 Given a goal-conditioned policy, $\pi(\pl{a} \mid \pl{s}, \pl{g}): \gS \times \gS \to \Delta(\gA)$, we define the value and Q functions and temporal distance function similarly as before, but with the modified reward function $r^\ell$.
-The Ex-BCMP framework encompasses many real-world scenarios~\citep{ppe_efroni2022, acstate_lamb2022}, including image-based robotic control (where latent states correspond to the ground-truth poses of the robot arm and objects, and the emission function corresponds to a noisy yet fully observable rendering of the current state).
+The BCMP framework encompasses many real-world scenarios~\citep{ppe_efroni2022, acstate_lamb2022}, including image-based robotic control (where latent states correspond to the ground-truth poses of the robot arm and objects, and the emission function corresponds to a noisy yet fully observable rendering of the current state).

 \cutsectionup